 What is torture?

+There are different defintions of torture.
 The most widely accepted definition of torture internationally is that set out by Article 1 of the United Nations Convention Against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (UNCAT):

 The UNCAT definition of torture is narrower than that used by the European Convention on Human Rights (ECHR) because it excludes abuse by people other than public officials such as rebel armies or traffickers.
-What definition of torture is used by the courts in your country?
-You may share this below.

 Which definition do you prefer - the UNCAT or ECHR?